soudeepd/soudeepd.github.io/pages/research.md

 - [Archi Roy](https://www.researchgate.net/profile/Archi-Roy-3): Fourth year student in an integrated MS-PhD program, Indian Institute of Science Education and Research Pune.
 Ms Roy is jointly advised by me and [Dr Moumanti Podder](https://scholar.google.com/citations?user=z7wxJS4AAAAJ&hl=en).
 Expected to graduate by the summer of 2024.

 - [Kapil Gupta](https://kapil21.wixsite.com/kapil): Third year doctoral student, Indian Institute of Management Bangalore.
 Mr Gupta has been working on his thesis which is focused on analyzing house price dynamics in India.
 He has also worked with me on papers related to sports analytics and variable selection methods.
+Expected to graduate by the summer of 2025.

 In addition, the following students have worked (or have been working) as research assistants on various projects.